fkyeeb/H2O/tutorials/tutorial.md

   | cluster3 | 0 | 0 | 0 | 3 | 0 | 0 | ... | 0 |
   | ... |

   It summarizes all the gene duplications at each node of each homolog tree.
 The first column is the name of the homolog tree without `.tre`.
-The first row is the node numbers in the summary tree, the same node numbers in `summary_tree_numbered.tre`.
-The last column "n/a" lists the number of gene duplications that are not matched with any node in the summary tree, likely due to gene tree conflict.
+The first row is the node numbers in the consensus tree, the same node numbers in `consensus_tree_numbered.tre`.
+The last column "n/a" lists the number of gene duplications that are not matched with any node in the consensus tree, likely due to gene tree conflict.
-- `summary_tree_numbered.tre` - There are two trees inside this newick tree file.
+- `consensus_tree_numbered.tre` - There are two trees inside this newick tree file.
 The first tree has node numbers as node labels; the second tree has the sum of gene duplications of all homolog trees at each node as node labels.

 # 3. Extracting trees that show gene duplications at WGD events - `h2o extract_wgd_trees`
 This subcommand gathers the names of homolog trees that show gene duplications at the node of *known putative WGD events**.
 Then it extracts the ortholog trees inferred from these homolog trees and concatenates them into a file that is ready for ASTRAL input.